Brigette-Eckert/treehouse-projects/javascript/workshops/understanding 'this' in js/notes.md

 * Within an object constructior

-* In a functon invoked with .call, .apply or bind
+* In a functon invoked with .call, .apply or bind (not covered in this workshop)